Kyrela/discord-markdown-ast-parser/README.md

 - `***bold and italic***` will be detected as bold-only with extra stars.
   This only happens when the italic and bold stars are right next to each other.
   This does not happen when mixing bold stars with italic underscores.
-- `*italic with whitespace before star closer *` will be detected as italic even though the Discord client won't.
-  Note that Discord doesn't have this weird requirement for `_underscore italic_`.
 - ````
   ||spoilers around
   ```